iv461/norm_constrained_qp_solver/README.md

 # License

-This code is lincensed under the MIT licence.
+This code is licensed under the MIT license.

 # Related projects